Kuta Seaview Boutique Resort – Surprisingly spacious and admirably tranquil, even in the midst of chaotic Kuta.

 Best Nearby Restaurants & Bars

-- About 350m south, the Hard Rock Hotel offers numerous choices, including the Hard Rock Café for hefty burgers, rock memorabilia, and live music until the wee hours.
+- Hard Rock Hotel – Offers numerous choices, including the Hard Rock Café for huge burgers, rock memorabilia, and live music until the wee hours.
+About 350m south.
 Several familiar fast food outlets are also within a few minutes’ walk north of the hotel.